 - iPhone 16 Pro Max (220g, value €1,500) → CMR compensation: €2.46

-The evidence is clear: the CMR only protects heavy, low-unit-value goods.
+The conclusion is clear: the CMR only protects heavy goods with low unit value.

-At Claisy, we have analyzed 2,000 claims involving the CMR Convention.
-Here's what our data reveals:
+At Claisy, we analyzed 2,000 claims involving the CMR Convention.
+Here is what our data reveals:

 - Wines & Spirits: 23% of cases, average loss €850, average CMR compensation €18